edereynaldesaintmichel/masked_inner_attention/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+PRs are welcome!

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+Feel free to do whatever you want with the code.

 ## Citation